 The American Council for an Energy-Efficient Economy (ACEEE), a nonprofit, 501(c)(3) organization, acts as a catalyst to advance energy efficiency policies, programs, technologies, investments, and behaviors.
-We aim to build a vibrant and equitable economy – one that uses energy more productively, reduces costs, and promotes the health, safety, and well-being of all Americans.
+We aim to build a vibrant and equitable economy – one that uses energy more productively, reduces costs, and promotes the health, safety, and well-being of everyone.

 "ACEEE has been an important partner, offering expertise and recommendations for bipartisan energy efficiency reforms."

 Senator Rob Portman (R - Ohio)

 ACEEE was founded in 1980 by leading energy researchers who were concerned about US dependence on foreign oil.
 Since then, by significantly improving energy efficiency across all sectors, the United States has halved its energy use relative to the size of the economy.
 Efficiency now saves more energy each year than the nation uses from any other single energy resource.
 It also saves money, creates jobs, improves grid reliability, and by reducing harmful emissions, cleans the air and improves people’s health.

 "ACEEE has transformed the practice of energy efficiency, not only in the US, but throughout the globe."

 Despite this progress, the pace of climate change due to global energy use threatens our economy, our health and safety, and the ecosystems on which we depend.
 Energy efficiency is vital to reduce greenhouse gas (GHG) emissions and mitigate climate impacts.
 As the leading US center of expertise on energy efficiency, ACEEE is committed to halving US energy use and GHG emissions by 2050 while bolstering economic growth and equity.
 Our research lays out a path to achieve this, and to accelerate our efforts, our Call to Action sets bold 2030 goals.